 All of our investments are subject to quarterly evaluations to determine whether an other-than-temporary impairment has occurred, in which case we record an impairment loss in determining net income.
-For our marketable investment securities, our impairment evaluation considers factors such the length of time the security has been in a continuous unrealized loss position, the magnitude of the unrealized loss, current market conditions, company-specific information, and whether we may dispose of the investment in the foreseeable future.
+For our marketable investment securities, our impairment evaluation considers factors such the length of time the security has been in a continuous unrealized loss position, the magnitude of the unrealized loss, current market conditions, company-specific information, and whether we have the intent and ability to hold the investment in the foreseeable future.
 Generally, it is not practicable to estimate fair value of our cost method and equity method investments on a recurring basis.
-Our impairment evaluation for such investments considers whether events or changes in circumstances have occurred that may have a significant adverse effect on the fair value of the investment ("impairment indicator").
-In determining whether impairment indicators exist, we consider available information such as recent company financial statements, business plans and current economic conditions.
-When we determine that an impairment indicator exists, we estimate the fair value of the investment and record an impairment loss if the estimated fair value is below the carrying amount of the investment.
+Our impairment evaluation for such investments considers whether events or changes in circumstances have occurred that may have a significant adverse effect on the fair value of the investment.
+As part of our evaluation, we review available information such as recent company financial statements, business plans and current economic conditions for factors that may indicate an impairment of our investments.
+When we determine that an investment is impaired and the impairment is other-than-temporary, we adjust the carrying amount of the investments to its estimated fair value and recognize an impairment loss in earnings.
 In these circumstances, our fair value estimates may reflect significant unobservable inputs.

 Our periodic investment impairment evaluations require us to make significant estimates, judgments and assumptions about uncertain future events.
 In some cases, there may be limited or no observable market data to support significant assumptions in our estimates.
-As a result of weakening economic conditions, or other future events and changes in circumstances affecting our investments, we may subsequently determine that an investment is impaired or that an existing impairment is other than temporary.
+As a result of weakening economic conditions, or other future events and changes in circumstances affecting our investments, we may subsequently determine that an investment is impaired or that an existing impairment is other-than-temporary.
 Such events and changes in circumstances could result in our recognition of material investment impairment losses in the future.